Roshan Pilapitiya

-Polwatta Rajapaksa Rajakaruna Rajawasala Mudiyanselage Chethiya Roshan Bandara Abeysingha Pilapitiya (born 21 March 1975: රොෂාන් පිලපිටිය), popularly as Roshan Pilapitiya, is an actor in Sri Lankan cinema, theatre and television as well as a singer.
+Polwatta Rajapaksa Rajakaruna Rajawasala Mudiyanselage Chethiya Roshan Bandara Abeysingha Pilapitiya (born 21 March 1975: රොෂාන් පිලපිටිය), popularly known as Roshan Pilapitiya, is an actor in Sri Lankan cinema, theatre and television as well as a singer.
 Largely active in television serials, Pilapitiya was awarded the most popular actor award at Sumathi Tele Awards in 2003 and 2004.

 Personal life

 As the youngest of the four children, Roshan was born on 21 March 1975 in Hanguranketha, city near Kandy, Sri Lanka.
 His father is Ariya Abhayasinghe who was a tea plantation owner.
 His mother Mallika Pilapitiya is also a retired actress, where she recorded the first female lead role of Sri Lanka's first outdoor movie Rekava in 1956 directed by Lester James Peries.
 She died on 26 March 2022 at the age of 86.

 His primary education is from C. C. College, Hanguranketha, and then he attended Dharmaraja College, Kandy for secondary education.
 He also performed well in college stage dramas.
 He was a bright student in the school, where he was a member of the best drama crew of the school in 1988, and also won the award for inter-school best actor in 1988.
 Roshan is a very family oriented and a strong Buddhist.
 He had two older brothers: Kapila, Chathura and one older sister, Thrishara.
 He has referred to his family many times in public and always talks about how he has a great family.

-Pilapitiya was dated to popular actress Chathurika Pieris since 2001 where they later separated in 2013.
-In 2017, he married Ridma Perera, and the couple has one son, Rahul.